 [Section 26P inserted by No. 49 of 2000 s.
 55.]

 26Q.
-Commission may undertake certain work
+Commission may inspect or monitor water resources on behalf of other persons

 (1) The Commission may, with the approval of the Minister, by agreement with a person or group of persons holding any water entitlement, perform work or supply services relating to the inspection or monitoring of a water resource for the benefit of the person or group of persons.